-For many of us, it can be difficult to track spending with a debit or credit card.
-When you set your budget for groceries and other monthly necessities and withdraw that amount in cash from your account, it is easy to see how you are tracking for staying on budget at any given day of the month.
+For many of us, it can be not easy to track spending with a debit or credit card.
+When you set your budget for groceries and other monthly necessities and withdraw that amount in cash from your account, it is easy to see how you are tracking for staying on budget on any given day of the month.
 Paying with cash is my preference, and I found an exciting bonus to this plan.
-I find as I approach the end of the month I am more careful about my spending because I like to have a cash surplus on day 30 or 31, which I throw into my “mad money” account which I spend on something madly indulgent.
+As I approach the end of the month, I am more careful about my spending because I like to have a cash surplus on day 30 or 31, which I throw into my “mad money” account, which I spend on something madly indulgent.

 9. Utilize The Art of Visualization

 If you are experiencing difficulty getting into the saving frame of mind, try visualizing your life after reaching your saving goal.
 Picture yourself in your dream home.
 Search homes for sale online.
 Imagine how you will decorate it.
 Start a Pinterest board and pin your heart out with features and furnishings you envision around you.
 Dream about the reward of an earlier and secure retirement planning where you will live and travel.
 Research shows that visualization can assist the brain almost as if you were engaged in the activity you are imagining.
 Seeing yourself as a successful saver can inspire you actually to become one.